John Ham (pirate): History

-Johnson’s History of the Pyrates account
+Johnson’s A General History of the Pyrates account

 Charles Johnson’s The History of the Pyrates.
 Vol. II is an only marginally reliable source; while it contains many historical details and accounts, they are mixed in with sensationalized stories, dramatized accounts, and fictional pieces.
 His account of Rackham stealing Ham’s sloop William is frequently cited though its details cannot be confirmed by other sources.
 In Johnson’s version, Ham (here called Haman) was known as an enemy of the Spanish, looting them before escaping in his sloop, “one of the swiftest Sailors that ever was built of that Kind,” leading to the saying “There goes John Haman, catch him if you can.”
 Rackham sent Anne Bonny to spy on Ham, who asked innocent questions while noting any defenses or crew aboard.
 Using her information, Rackham led a crew to capture William in the night, Bonny threatening two sailors aboard to keep them quiet.
 They released the two captive sailors as they evaded a guard ship but were at sea only a short time before they were captured.